 Properties that have been constructed within the last 50 years are ordinarily not eligible.
 Determinations of eligibility are made by SHPO.
-Generally, all properties that are listed on the National Register are listed on the State Register, which has the same criteria for evaluation as the National Register.
+Generally, all properties that are listed on the National Register are listed on the State Register, which has similar criteria.